JulianJaffePinterest/druid/extensions-core/spark-extensions/README.md

 ```

 ## Writer
 The writer writes Druid segments directly to deep storage and then updates the Druid cluster's metadata, bypassing the running cluster entirely.
-A lot more configuration and processing is needed than shown in the code sample to do anything useful.

 Sample Code:
 ```scala